 Stewardship

-We also have the opportunity to pass on kindness to our congregation and the world.
+We also have the opportunity to imagine and bring forth more in our congregation and the world.
 You have already been giving through your financial support of our church’s mission in our community and in our world.
-The Stewardship board and I thank you so much for the contributions you have made.
+The Stewardship board and I would like to thank you for the contributions you have made.
 We have been able to do important work because of your gifts.
-We would like to ask each family to prayerfully consider making a pledge for your financial giving for the coming year.
-Of course, we understand that life circumstances can change.
-Please know that pledges can be adjusted at any time.
-Pledging will simply allow us to see where we are and plan for where we might go.
-Your giving will allow us to continue and even grow our missions of caring for our children and youth, utilizing and sharing our facilities, standing with migrants and refuges, showing forth love and justice, and supporting our community, world, and people in need.
-There is so much we can do when we gather our gifts together and pass them on to the world.
+We would like to ask each family to prayerfully consider your financial giving for the coming year.
+Your giving will allow us to continue and even grow our missions of

 Thank you again, so very much, for your generous support of our church’s mission and ministry.